sarahschwartz/mongodb-api-example/README.md

-# node-express-mongodb-threejs-api
-simple api to store threejs scenes in mongodb with node and express
+Simple api to store threejs scenes in mongodb with node and express.